 The Board is currently chaired by Dr. Theuer, who has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board.
-Accordingly, the Board Chair has substantial ability to shape the work of the Board.
-The Company believes that separation of the positions of Board Chair and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Company.
-In addition, we have a separate Chair for each committee of the Board.
+We believe that combining the positions of Chief Executive Officer and Board Chair helps to ensure that the Board and management act with a common purpose.
+In our view, separating the positions of Chief Executive Officer and Board Chair has the potential to give rise to divided leadership, which could interfere with good decision-making or weaken our ability to develop and implement strategy.
+Instead, we believe that combining the positions of Chief Executive Officer and Board Chair has strategic initiatives and business plans.
+In addition, we believe that a combined Chief Executive Officer/Board Chair is better positioned to act as a bridge between management and the Board, facilitating the regular flow of information.
+We also believe that it is advantageous to have a Board Chair with an extensive history with and knowledge of the Company (as is the case with Dr. Theuer) as compared to a relatively less informed independent Board Chair.
+The Board has not appointed a lead independent director.
+The Board has a separate Chair for each committee of the Board.
 The Chair of each committee reports periodically to the Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters.